Hamburger Menu IconMenu Close Icon

 layer 41

-Dealing with picky eaters is a frustrating parenting challenge; however, picky eating is a normal developmental stage, especially for toddlers.
+Dealing with picky eaters is a frustrating parenting challenge.
+However, picky eating is a normal developmental stage, especially for toddlers.
+In fact, up to 50% of parents say their young children are picky eaters at some point.
+Although it’s a typical childhood phase, parents are often concerned about feeding a picky eater.

 We know what kids should eat; it’s just not what they actually eat in real life.
-While you can have some amazing lunch ideas for picky eaters, your child may decide that he doesn’t like them!
+While you can have some amazing lunch ideas for picky eaters, your child may decide that he doesn’t like them once they hit the plate.

-Here are five tips to help you navigate the picky eater phase like a pro:
+Here are five tips to make feeding a picky eater easier for you:

 That’s okay.
 The goal is to take the pressure off yourself and your child.
-Stop worrying about what to feed a picky eater.
-Trust that your child won’t go hungry, and he can fill up on new food, trusted foods, or a combination - it’s his choice.
+Feeding a picky eater doesn’t mean coaxing them into every bite.
+Trust that your child won’t go hungry and will eat what they need from the available options.

 (One important thing to keep in mind — while you can’t customize meals for each child, it’s important to include one food in each meal that you know your child has eaten before.)